 4. Student Visa

-This visa is for people studying at approved schools or universities in Dubai.
-The school or university usually sponsors the visa.
+This visa is for students enrolled at approved schools or universities in Dubai.
+The school or university typically sponsors the visa.

 Renewal Process & Requirements: